gk31/IOT-Cybersecurity-using-Machine-Learning-for-Distributed-Denial-of-Service-DDoS-Attacks/README.md

 ## Scripts Description

 ### `DDOS_data_preprocessing.ipynb`
-This script handles the preprocessing of the CICDDoS2019 dataset, including:
+This notebook handles the preprocessing of the CICDDoS2019 dataset, including:
 - Loading the dataset
 - Cleaning and transforming data
 - Handling missing values
 - Feature selection and extraction

-### `DDOS_LDAP_NETBIOS_CLASSIFIER.py`
+### `DDOS_LDAP_NETBIOS_CLASSIFIER.ipynb`
-This script handles the training and evaluation of machine learning models, including:
+This notbeook handles the training and evaluation of machine learning models, including:
 - Splitting the dataset into training and testing sets
 - Training Random Forest, Decision Tree, and Logistic Regression models
 - Evaluating model performance using accuracy, precision, recall, F1-score, and confusion matrix

-This script visualizes the results, including feature importance, confusion matrices, and performance metrics for each model.
+This notebook also visualizes the results, including feature importance, confusion matrices, and performance metrics for each model.

 ## Results